jwood983/Chevalier/README.md

 These were generated with a numerical model heavily based on work by several others, so I do not really intend on storing the code for it since it's not really mine.
 If you really want a specific model, send me an email with the following specs:

- - adiabatic index
+ - adiabatic index (typically 5/3)
  - age of remnant (in years)
- - Energy of blast (in foe)
+ - Energy of blast (in [foe](https://en.wikipedia.org/wiki/Foe_(unit)))
- - mass of initial star
+ - mass of precursor star
  - power law index of SNR
  - power law index of ambient medium (usually 0 for no medium and -2 for circumstellar medium)
- - density of ambient medium (typically this the data is scaled such that this is 1)
+ - density of ambient medium (this is typically scaled such that this is 1)
  - temperature of SNR
  - temperature of ambient

 Hopefully I will be able to email you back within a couple days (but no promises, as I'm not an active astrophysicist anymore).

 -------
 This work was part of my dissertation on particle acceleration in supernova remnant environments.
-I mapped the 1D solutions to a 2D grid and allowed the hydrodynamic solver to evolve these forward in time.
+I mapped the 1D solutions to a 2D grid and allowed the hydrodynamic solver to evolve these forward in time (well, at least the Type II model was used in my dissertation, the Type Ia was used just to test the system worked).